North Korean occupation of South Korea

-The North Korean occupation of South Korea from June to September, 1950 constituted the first phase of the Korean War.
+The North Korean occupation of South Korea from June to September 1950 constituted the first phase of the Korean War.

 On June 25, 1950, The Korean People's Army (KPA) crossed the 38th parallel between North and South Korea.
-The KPA advanced at incredible speed, capturing Seoul on June 28, 1950.
-Thus began the three-month North Korean occupation of South Korea.
-This occupation ended beginning with the UN counter-offensive in Inchon (September 15, 1950 – September 19, 1950) - otherwise known as the Inchon Landing.

-In South Korea, the period is usually described as "(Korea) under people's republican rule" (Korean: 인공 치하; Hanja: 人共治下; RR: Ingong-chiha).
+The KPA advanced at an incredible speed, capturing Seoul on June 28, 1950.
+Thus began the three-months of North Korean occupation in South Korea.
+This occupation ceased after the UN launched a counteroffensive in September 30 following the landing on Inchon.
+This period of occupation is commonly described as "(Korea) under people's republican rule" (Korean: 인공 치하; Hanja: 人共治下; RR: Ingong-chiha).